kbroman/academics.wtf/overheard.md

   limited because there were no offices to house new hires._

   _The department administrator suggested making use of remote work.
-  (The university will eventually see the cost savings in not giving folks offices.)_
+  (Yup, the university is seeing that there are cost savings in not giving folks offices.)_

   _The department chair said, "If we keep doing what we do so well, keep